ss4609/Storytelling-With-Streaming-Data/Hw1Part1README.md

 Everytime some one does a rsvp on meetup.com, a json object is streamed.
 The data emitted contains details about the meetup event, member and meetup group.

+##Volume of the messages
+It varies depending on the time of the day but is generally more that 1 per minute (I have seen it upto 100 per minute as well).

 ##Sample JSON
 NOTE: Data dictionary present at www.meetup.com/meetup_api/docs/stream/2/rsvps